 Retaliation against employees, students, third parties (such as participants in College sponsored events) or applicants for exercising their rights under this policy is also strictly prohibited and will not be tolerated.
 This includes retaliation against employees, students, third parties (such as participants in College sponsored events) or applicants for inquiring about their rights, or for making an honest complaint of a violation or possible violation, or for truthfully assisting in a complaint investigation.
-Claims of retaliation should be reported to the Director of Diversity and Inclusion (, Duns Scotus, Room 115, 716-839-7699), who is the College's Equal Opportunity Officer or Laurie Walsh, JD, who is the Title IX Coordinator (SH 209B, 716-839-8562) as applicable.
+Claims of retaliation should be reported to the Chief Diversity Officer (Tiffany Hamilton, Duns Scotus, Room 115, 716-839-8249), who is the College's Equal Opportunity Officer and the Title IX Coordinator.

-Any employee or student who feels as though someone has subjected him or her to retaliation as a result of a report or participation into the investigation of a report should contact the Director of Diversity and Inclusion or the Title IX Coordinator (identified above) or other senior officer immediately.
+Any employee or student who feels as though someone has subjected him or her to retaliation as a result of a report or participation into the investigation of a report should contact the Chief Diversity Officer and the Title IX Coordinator (identified above) or other senior officer immediately.